ezra-bible-app/ezrabibleapp.net/index.md

 <a name="user--forum"></a>

 ## User Forum
-To give feedback and discuss about Ezra Project, feel free to participate in the user forum: [forum.ezra-project.net](https://forum.ezra-project.net)
+To give feedback and discuss about Ezra Project feel free to participate in the user forum: [forum.ezra-project.net](https://forum.ezra-project.net)

 ## Issues
 To file issues (bug reports, feature requests, etc.) please use the Github issue system.